Property Distribution in North Carolina

 ERISA-defined benefits plans

 An ERISA—Employee Retirement Income Security Act of 1974—defined benefit plan is a private retirement plan set up by a company, union or person that provides a participant/employee with a monthly income for life upon retirement.

 When a QDRO is drafted for an ERISA plan, benefits may be paid to the alternate payee (ex-spouse) when the employee/participant (other spouse) reaches earliest retirement age or when he/she actually retires or at any time in between (dependent on the order).
 The benefit is distributed in monthly payments for either the lifetime of the participant or the alternate payee (depending on how the order was written).

 ERISA-defined contribution plans

 This is a private, tax-deferred savings plan set up by a company, union or person that provides an income to a participant/employee upon retirement.
 Examples include any thrift savings plan, profit sharing plan or employee stock ownership plan sponsored by a company, such as a company 401(k) plan to which the employee contributed, regardless of whether the company matched the contribution.

 Because these plans have an actual value at any given time, benefits may be paid in a lump sum payment to the alternate payee—ex-spouse—immediately, when the participant/employee reaches his/her earliest retirement age, or at any other time as permitted by the plan.

 Equitable distribution is a complex area of law, and it is important to be informed.
-The experienced family law attorneys of Haas Tharrington, P.A. can guide you through the legal process.
+The experienced family law attorneys of Haas & Associates, P.A. can guide you through the legal process.